Ren037167516028/RM-CPP-Git-tutorial/README.md

 1. Initialize your local git repository for your C++ tutorial HW using commend line.

-2. link it with your personal Github remote Repo.(If you don't have one, then create one)
+2. link it with your personal **PRIVATE** Github remote Repo.(If you don't have one, then create one)

 3. Fork skeleton code from our Team repo.
 Use commend line to clone it to your local.
 Later on, you should write your code there.